SlexAxton/yepnope.js/README.md

 All of the yepnope specific code is under the WTFPL license.
 Which means it's also MIT and BSD (or anything you want).
 However, the inspired works are subject to their own licenses.

 ##Thanks##

-Ralph Holzmann - A lot of Yepnope's code and ideas are his.

 Dave Artz      - A.getJS was a huge code-inspiration for our loader.
 So he's responsible for a ton of awesome techniques here.